History of Sydney: Cultural development

-Sydney's first newspaper was the Sydney Gazette established, edited and distributed by George Howe.
-It appeared irregularly between 1803 and 1842, but nonetheless provides a valuable source on the early development of the colony based at Sydney.
-The Sydney Morning Herald joined the Sydney Gazette as a daily publication in 1831; it continues to be published to this day.
 Two Sydney journalists, J. F. Archibald and John Haynes, founded The Bulletin magazine; the first edition appeared on 31 January 1880.
 It was intended to be a journal of political and business commentary, with some literary content.
 Initially radical, nationalist, democratic, and racist, it gained wide influence and became a celebrated entry-point to publication for Australian writers and cartoonists such as Henry Lawson, Banjo Paterson, Miles Franklin, and the illustrator and novelist Norman Lindsay.